 Our top pick is Galen Glen “Stone Cellar” Gruner Veltliner

 The original natural wine destination in PA.
-Their vineyards, which was planted in 1997 with an eccentric assortment of Italian varietals.
+Their vineyards were planted in 1997 with an eccentric assortment of Italian varietals.

 Our top pick is Va La “Prima Donna” Orange Wine.

 Waltz Vineyards was established in 1997 by Jan and Kimberly Waltz.
 The vineyards are situated on a hill between Lancaster and Lebanon.

 Our top pick is the Waltz “Crow Woods” Cabernet Sauvignon.

 Estate vineyard in the Susquehanna River Valley.
 They were planted in 2012 to Eastern European varietals.

 Since 1973, Mazza has been producing wine on Lake Erie.
 A pioneer in east coast wines, the recent move towards their Italian roots is welcome.

 Our top pick is Mazza Vineyards Teroldego.

 Penns Woods Winery

 Vineyards are on gentle slopes at a low altitude about a half-hour from Philly.
 Slowly becoming PA’s cult winery.*